 TOM: So, Don, it must be a challenge, the agronomists on staff making recommendations.
-I mean, all of us ‘ag’ kids are traditionally from a corn-bean traditional thing.
+All of us ‘ag’ kids are traditionally from a corn-bean traditional thing.
 We go through our land grant college.
 We’re trained in that.
 How do you choose agronomists that work on your staff that can help people like Kyle make decisions?

 DON: Yeah, as an employer, you’d never want to have someone who’s traveled a lot as an employee.
 But when I look at my pathway of being in south-central South Dakota with the sorghums, the wheat, going into north-central South Dakota with the sunflowers, the safflowers, and being an agronomist, you get to see all those things.
 Sometimes you want to have that agronomist that has actually been part of all those crops, actually growing them rather than reading about them.
 So that’s who we look for.
 That’s the type of person we want.
 And the other person, we want someone like Kyle, who’s very dedicated to what he does, loyal to what he does.
 A lost art sometimes, but someone who wants to make everyone around him better.
 We’re fortunate that those are the type of people we look for.